Emily Crawford, DVM

 Her specific areas of interest include oncology, feline-specific diseases, pain management and geriatric care.
 She enjoys challenging medical cases and prides herself on Waterbury Veterinary Hospital's level of quality care.
 While not practicing medicine and managing WVH she enjoys gardening, mountain biking, Nordic skiing, and snowboarding.
-She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dogs Sadie and Cedric, and cats Oscar and Willow.
+She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dog Sadie, and cat Willow.

 Rebecca Farrell, DVM